JonathanDLTran/JonathanDLTran/README.md

 I'm interested in programming languages, particularly regarding techniques, methods, and tools to make it easier for people to program, and to program correctly.
 I enjoy work related to type systems, static analysis techniques, and compiler optimizations.

- - 🌱 I’m currently reading through and doing the exercises on lattices in Chapter 4 of Static Program Analysis.
- - 🌱 I’m currently learning the basics of formal verification by working through Volume I of Software Foundations.
- - 🔭 I'm trying to find time to learn about algebraic handlers and effects.
- - 🔭 I'd like to gain a better intuition about fixed points in the lambda calculus, especially the Y and Z combinators.
-Somewhat unrelatedly, I'd also like to understand domain theory and the Knaster-Tarski Theorem.
 <!--
 **JonathanDLTran/JonathanDLTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.